Mercedes de Lasala de Riglos: Tertulias

 There were, among my more intimate acquaintances, three remarkable ladies; and as I think they belong to the domestic history of Buenos Ayres, I must not pass them over in silence.
 They were Doña Ana [sic] Riglos, Doña Melchora Sarratea, and Doña Mariquita Thompson.
 They were the heads of three distinct parties, which I can scarcely call political, but which I may designate as public.
 One heard all the news at their morning levees : learned all the movements of the great men of the state, in power and out of power: the best of these men you met at their houses.
 Public events were discussed good humouredly, almost philosophically; and as the three ladies in question were all favourable to European alliances, their houses were the constant resort of both English and French naval commanders, consuls-general and other foreign envoys and diplomatists.
 There they got much better acquainted with all the on dits of the day than at the government palace; and there they indirectly promulgated their own opinions and views, in the certainty that they would reach the proper quarter.

 Doña Ana Riglos, a widow, was a nice and intelligent old lady; vivacious, well bred, with a tinge of aristocratic etiquette of the old school, she was yet at home with every body, and her parties were of the pleasantest I knew.
 Her son, Don Miguel, was educated in England, and returned to Buenos Ayres in the same convoy with myself, in 1813.
 He was then a handsome, fair young man of twenty-one, spoke English remarkably well, dressed á la Bond-street, and was one of not very many who really profited by an English education.
 A mighty favourite (and deservedly so) he was of his mother and sister, and still more of his aunt, Doña Eusebia de la Sala (Note: Eusebia de Lasala (16 December 1774 - 10 July 1854) was a Buenos Aires patrician.

 She was the sister of Mercedes de Lasala.)—perhaps the best natured, kindest, and frankest woman in Buenos Ayres.

 "Madame Riglos" could be seen as the chief lady of the conservative faction in Buenos Aires.

-She was sparkling and familiar, although highly aristocratic.
+She was familiar, but also aristocratic.

 Her house was the meeting place of government figures.

-She was popular with English naval officers because of her patience in correcting their linguistic errors and her willingness to defend them against criticism for their sad figure in the local dances.
+She was popular with English naval officers because of her patience in correcting their linguistic errors and her willingness to defend them against criticism for their performance in the local dances.

-Doña Melchora de Sarratea, queen of fashion and of the Buenos Aires salons, was so well aware of public and private affairs that she was held to be an enthusiastic supporter of Whig (liberal) principles.
+Doña Melchora de Sarratea, a lady of fashion and of the Buenos Aires salons, was so aware of public and private affairs that she was held to be an enthusiastic supporter of Whig (liberal) principles.

-Mariquita Sánchez de Thompson's forte was foreign relations.
+Mariquita Sánchez de Thompson's focus was foreign relations.

-She had great wealth and collected outstanding personalities and also exquisite and curious products of European art and industry such as porcelains, engravings and clocks.
+She was wealhty and collected outstanding personalities and also luxury products of European art and industry such as porcelains, engravings and clocks.